Can Large Language Models Transform Computational Social Science?: Generation Results

 \section{Generation Results}

 In this section, we answer \textit{RQ4: Are prompted \llm{s} useful for generatively implementing theories and explaining social scientific constructs with text?} Will generative models replace or augment human analysis?
-To answer this question, we rely on the human evaluation setup described in Section~\ref{subsub:human_eval_method}.
-Results are in Table~\ref{tab:generation_results}, with evaluator preferences for misinformation (MRF), figurative language (FLUTE), and hate speech (SBIC) explanations in the middle three columns.
-The right column displays preferences for the positive psychology reframing task.
-Note that FLAN models are excluded from this table because FLAN models failed to follow instructions by manual inspection.
+To answer this question, we rely on the human evaluation setup described in \S\ref{subsub:human_eval_method}.
+Note that FLAN models are excluded from all evaluation tables because FLAN models failed to follow instructions by manual inspection.
+Instead, we evaluate across the OpenAI suite.

+\paragraph{Human Scoring Evaluation} According to the domain experts in Table~\ref{tab:generation_finegrained_results}, leading generative models can produce text of a quality that matches or exceeds that of human gold references.
+For Aspect-Based Emotion Summarization, Misinformation Explanation, and Social Bias Inference, \texttt{gpt-3.5-turbo} produce, on average, more domain-faithful, coherent, and fluent text than both gold references and the fine-tuned baseline.
+For Positive Reframing and Figurative Language explanation, \texttt{text-davinci-003} match the gold-standard levels of faithfulness, relevance, coherence, and fluency, again outperforming the fine-tuned baseline.
+For generation performance, scale matters, as smaller models fail to produce explanations and summaries that are faithful to the task specifications, especially in \textsc{CovidET}, FLUTE, and SBIC, where \texttt{text-ada-001} earns faithfulness scores of less than 2 out of 5 on average.
+With scale, however, \textbf{\llm{s} are capable of generating useful, relevant, coherent, and fluent explanations and summaries of underlying social science constructs}.

-We found that \textbf{prompted \llm{s} produce helpful and informative generations in all four evaluation tasks.} Model generations outrank the dataset's gold human reference at least 38\% of the time.
-The best models approach parity with humans where it is a near 50-50 coin toss to decide which is preferred.
-Furthermore, we see significant performance benefits from both RLHF models, ChatGPT and \texttt{text-davinci-003}.
+\paragraph{Human Ranking Evaluation} According to the authors' ranking evaluations in Table~\ref{tab:generation_reliability_results}, \textbf{prompted \llm{s} produce helpful and informative text in all five generation tasks.} Model generations outrank the dataset's gold human reference at least 38\% of the time.
+The best models approach parity with humans---a near 50-50 coin toss to decide which is preferred.
+Furthermore, we see significant performance benefits from both RLHF models, \texttt{gpt-3.5-turbo} and \texttt{text-davinci-003}.
 Unlike classification (\S\ref{subsub:rq2}), our selected generation tasks seem to systematically benefit from human feedback.